 To destroy the water’s unwanted substances, you’ll need to fully and thoroughly shock the water.
 You may need to treat it three or four times over.

 The key here is that you’ll have to know precisely how much water is in your pool to shock it effectively.
 For every 10,000 gallons of water, you’ll need to add about three to four pounds of calcium hypochlorite.

 In The Swim has a reliable cal hypo shock that is effective and easy to use.

 Keep in mind; this is well above the average chlorine level for your pool.
 The chemical product you use to shock your water should have some indication in its instructions on when it’s safe to swim again.

 You’ve shocked the water; now it’s time to scrub!

 Be sure to wear some protective gear, like gloves, so you don’t get chemicals on your skin.
 Using a solid, firm brush, scrub the bottom, sides, and hard-to-reach spots all around the pool.
-Scrub the steps, the ladder, and check your skimmer.
+Scrub the steps and the ladder, and check your skimmer.
 Any underwater area is fair game for mold, so wholly and thoroughly wipe it all down.

-Run the Filtration System
+Step 7: Run the Filtration System

 To filter the gunk out of your pool, run the pool pump for a full 24 hours.

 The proper circulation will help separate and remove the mold floating in your water.